 You can now drag, drop, and edit your Dashboard display so your data can be presented to your whole team in an attractive UI.
 (You can view the full setup instructions in the documentation here.)

-We built the Dashboard with our diverse customer base in mind, and making the data display highly customizable and easy to use is our first priority.
+We built the Dashboard with our diverse customer base in mind, and displaying the data in a highly customizable and easy-to-use format is our first priority.

 For this reason, the Dashboard has the following core functions: